mitre/inspec_tools/README.md

-	-x --xccdf                               : Path to the disa stig xccdf file -o --output                              : The name of the inspec file to generate [optional] -f --format [ruby | hash]                : The format you would like (default: ruby) [optional] -s --seperate-files [true | false]       : Output the resulting controls as one or mutiple files (default: true) [optional] -r --replace-tags array (case sensitive) : A comma seperated list to replace tags with a $ if found in a group rules description tag [optional]
+	-x --xccdf                               : Path to the disa stig xccdf file -o --output                              : The name of the inspec file to generate [optional] -f --format [ruby | hash]                : The format you would like (default: ruby) [optional] -s --separate-files [true | false]       : Output the resulting controls as one or mutiple files (default: true) [optional] -r --replace-tags array (case sensitive) : A comma separated list to replace tags with a $ if found in a group rules description tag [optional]

 example: inspec_tools xccdf2inxpec -x xccdf_file.xml -o myprofile -f ruby -s false  # To map stig.csv to inspec via map.yml
 ```